Details: This salary is sufficient to live in Panajachel.

 At PCI you will find students grateful for their learning opportunities.
 You will not need to deal with indifferent and arrogant overindulged students and their helicopter parents.
-Our Principal/Administrator notes that in the several large international schools where he has worked, discipline consumed most of his time.
-In contrast, he has yet to see any significant discipline issues here at PCI.
+There are no significant discipline issues here at PCI.

 Our primary focus is empowering the indigenous population through a high-quality university-preparatory education.
 Fifty percent of our students pay reduced tuition.
 This has an impact on our operational budget, and thus salaries and benefits.
 However, you may rest assured that you will be able to cover your living expenses in Panajachel with the salary we provide.
 A number of teachers are able to save money as well.
 Please apply if this sounds appealing to you.
 If you are ready for a truly exciting, unique experience helping to build Guatemala’s future, please send your resume and cover letter to firstname.lastname@example.org.